If you're ready to slow down while doing more of what matters, kick off your shoes, get comfy, and let's get to know each other FAQ style.

 Dr. Roxanne Donovan is a former corporate negotiator turned psychologist, professor, and author.

-She is a nationally recognized expert on topics of well-being and features regularly in the media.
+She is a nationally recognized expert on topics of well-being and social justice whose work has been featured in media outlets such as The Washington Post, The Conversation, and Georgia Public Broadcasting.

-Dr. Donovan brings an intersectional lens rooted in liberation to her work, publishing and presenting extensively on the role of gendered racism in the life experiences of Black women and other women of color.
+Dr. Donovan brings an intersectional lens rooted in liberation to her scholarship, publishing and presenting extensively on the role of gendered racism in the mental health outcomes of Black women.

 Her two coauthored books, Teaching Diversity Relationally and Unraveling Assumptions, apply psychological and social justice frameworks to the teaching and learning of diversity.